just-buildsystem/justbuild/doc/future-designs/debug-fission.md

 as before.

-All consumers of the internal `"objects"` expression (i.e., static/dynamic libraries and binaries) should provide a new field `"debug-info"`, defaulting to the empty map.
-If debug fission is enabled, this field will contain the corresponding DWARF package file, constructed via a new expression `"dwarf artifact"`, which, based on given `"dwarf-objects"`, `"link-deps"` and a `stage`, uses the given DWARF objects, as well as the staged DWARF package files provided in the `debug-info` of the given link dependencies, as inputs to an `ACTION` generating a resulting DWARF package file, appropriately staged.
-Each such consumer will pass the appropriate inputs to the new `"dwarf artifact"` expression considering that `.dwo` files need to be gathered the same as `.o` files and `.dwp` files need to be gathered the same as libraries/binaries.
+All consumers of the internal `"objects"` expression (i.e., static/dynamic libraries and binaries) should provide a new field `"dwarf-pkg"`, defaulting to the empty map.
+If debug fission is enabled, this field will contain the corresponding DWARF package file, constructed via a new expression `"dwarf package"`, which, based on given `"dwarf objects"`, `"dwarf deps"` and a `stage`, uses the given DWARF objects and DWARF package files (provided by the `"dwarf deps"`) as inputs to an `ACTION` generating a resulting DWARF package file, appropriately staged.
+Each such consumer will pass the appropriate inputs to the new `"dwarf package"` expression considering that `.dwo` files need to be gathered the same as `.o` files and `.dwp` files need to be gathered the same as libraries/binaries.
+In particular, the `"dwarf deps"` shall contain only the DWARF package files of any link dependencies that are considered for generating the regular artifact (library/binary).

-The output of the compile `ACTION` in the `"objects"` expression should be extended, if debug fission is enabled, by an additional path corresponding to the expected `.dwo` DWARF file, staged next to the usual `.o` file.
+As an auxiliary required change, the output of the compile `ACTION` in the `"objects"` expression should be extended, if debug fission is enabled, by an additional path corresponding to the expected `.dwo` DWARF file, staged next to the usual `.o` file.
 This path needs to be passed to any consumers of `"objects"`.
-For this purpose, the `"objects"` expression should be refactored to provide a map result instead of a single variable.
+For this purpose, the expression should be refactored to return a map result instead of a single variable.

 ### Extend the `"install-with-deps"` rule to stage DWARF files

-The `"install-with-deps"` rule should stage also any `"debug-info"` entries from providers when in debug mode, int he same locations as it does regular artifacts.
+The `"install-with-deps"` rule should stage also any `"debug-pkg"` entries from providers when in debug mode, in the same locations as it does regular artifacts.
 As paths are handled by each library/binary accordingly, the DWARF package files should always end up next to their corresponding build artifact, i.e., where `gdb(1)` expects them.